bjanderson70/sf-platform-events/README.md

 See Document [PDF](https://github.com/bjanderson70/sf-platform-events/blob/master/PE-Framework.pdf) as it is most up-to-date.
 The platform wrapper should work in your environment.
 However, there are updates to be made but time and work constraints are impacting deliverable.

 Note, this package will be have the prefix changed to **accc_** so it becomes and add-on package to the *Cross Cutting Concerns* package.
+In addition, will be adding summer '19 features **AsyncOperationEvent**; however, this will tie this package to version 46.

 Deploy to Salesforce
 ====================